DaveXRouz/Codexs_bot_Git/BOTFATHER_CONFIG.md

 **Text:**
 ```
-AI-powered gateway to Codexs.ai – apply for remote roles, explore projects, and contact our team.
+AI-powered gateway to Codexs – apply for remote roles, explore projects, and contact our team.
 ```

 **Alternative (more detailed):**
 ```
-Codexs.ai Assistant – Your fast lane into our global digital studio.
+Codexs Assistant – Your fast lane into our global digital studio.
 Apply for remote roles, discover AI-driven projects, and connect with our team.
 ```

 ---